microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulkpoweron.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Defines the entity for performing bulk power on action with executeActionAPI.
-Only Cloud PC IDs are the input parameter for bulk power on the action.
+Defines the bulk power-on action using the executeAction API, with Cloud PC IDs as the only input parameter for the bulk power-on operation.

 Inherits from [cloudPcBulkAction](../resources/cloudpcbulkaction.md).